Mary Ann’s Story: A Journey of Faith (An Adult Stem Cell Success Story)

 The days of battling for her life began.
 After several rounds of chemotherapy, Mary Ann discovered she was a good candidate for a stem cell/bone marrow transplant.
 Doctors had to harvest her own cells since she had no siblings for a bone marrow match and was too old for a transplant from a donor program.

-On July 17, 2001, Mary Ann underwent the bone marrow transplant.
+In July, Mary Ann underwent a bone marrow transplant.
 It was a success.
 That wasn’t the end of the journey, however.
 The road to recovery and rebuilding included more hurdles.
-After a month in the hospital she was released back to her home but unable to go out at all for 100 days because of her weak immune system.
+After a month in the hospital, she was released back to her home but unable to go out at all for 100 days because of her weak immune system.

 “I was so thankful to be alive,” Mary Ann says.
 “My family was always there.”
 In the difficult days, Ken never left Mary Ann’s side and slept nights at the foot of her bed.
 Her daughters lived for a while in a motor home near the hospital.
 Throughout the experience, their Christian faith was evident to all.